jalagar/animated-art-engine/README.md

         make all

-Your output gifs and JSON metadata will appear in `build/gifs` and `build/json`.
+Your output gifs will appear in `build/gifs`, and your output MP4 will appear in `build/mp4`.
+The ETH JSON will appear in `build/json`.
 Try it yourself with the default settings and layers!

+If you want to switch between generating GIFs vs. MP4, you can change the `global_config.json` and just run `make step3`.

 ## How does it work?